yueguo-50/yueguo-50.github.io/_pages/mentorship.md

 nav_order: 3
 ---

-**Interested in joining our group?
+**Interested in working with me?
 Please read this before messaging.**

 <!-- _I receive many email requests and cannot respond to them all.
 To increase your chances of receiving a response, please be as specific in your message and request as possible._